reactjs/react-docgen/README.md

 `react-docgen` is a CLI and toolbox to help extracting information from [React][] components, and generate documentation from it.

-It uses [ast-types][] and [@babel/parser][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
+It uses [@babel/parser][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
 The output / return value is a JSON blob / JavaScript object.

 It provides a default implementation for React components defined via `React.createClass`, [ES2015 class definitions][classes] or functions